marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

     invisible
 ```

 5. We can also explore the presence of cell markers of interest in all cells.
-We can see in the violin plots below that we have a subset of cells expressing the markers of interest, PAX7 and MYF5 genes.
+We can see in the violin plots below that we have a subset of cells expressing the markers of interest (ex.
+PAX7 and MYF5 genes).
+This was a useful step in this experiment, since if these markers weren't expressed, then the experiment did not work and there would be no need to continue.

 ```{r qc_plots_markers, message=FALSE, warning=FALSE}
 VlnPlot(seurat,